arbitar/jsonsubst/README.md

 `cat input.txt | ./jsonsubst data.json | tee output.txt`

 ## Notes
-No dependencies, so it should run anywhere.
+No runtime dependencies, so it should run anywhere.
 Which means it'll run inside your quick-and-dirty Docker stuff without complaint.